Master of Arts in Psychology

 The study of psychology at a Master of Arts level is dedicated to recognizing and understanding the nature and behavioral characteristics of human beings.
 Ultimately, combining relevant information with usable techniques, skills, and experiences provides a comprehensive program that can help one work with people who need help mastering mental capacities and emotional abilities.

 The M.A. in psychology programs provide students with laboratory and classroom experience to prepare them to work in specialized research and applied fields within psychology or entry into experimental doctoral and clinical programs.
 These programs usually examine the application of psychology to various cognitive, behavioral, and societal issues.
 (Source: Keystone Masterstudies)

 To earn an M.A., a student must complete 32 credits, with an average grade of B (3.0) or better.
 Included in the 32 credits must be the following:

 Each student must submit a master's plan of work by the end of the second semester (winter semester).
 The form should be filled out by the student and signed by their advisor, then submitted to the psychology graduate advisor along with a copy of the student's pipeline transcript.
 Once the plan of work is approved by the college, the student will be advanced to the rank of 'candidate.'
 In preparing the plan, the student and advisor should evaluate with care the personal and professional objectives of the student as well as all degree and departmental requirements.
 The above-named coursework must appear on your plan of work.

 Note: Certain areas of concentration have additional requirements to obtain a master's degree, please consult your advisor or area chair for these additional requirements.

-If changes need to be made to an already approved plan of work, you must fill out a Change to Plan of Work Form and submit it to the Department of Psychology graduate advisor.
+If changes need to be made to an already approved plan of work, you must fill out a Change to Plan of Work Form and submit it to the psychology graduate advisor.